amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   The option `"pressure`" is always active during steady-state time integration.
   The option  `"saturation`" is always active during transient time integration.

+* `"preconditioner`" [string] specifies preconditioner for nonlinear solvers.

+* `"max preconditioner lag iterations`" [int] specifies frequency of preconditioner recalculation.

 * `"initialization`" [list] defines parameters for calculating initial pressure guess.
   It can be used to obtain pressure field which is consistent with the boundary conditions.
   Default is empty list.

   * `"method`" [string] refers to a constraint enforcement method.
-The only available option is `"projection`" which is default.
+The only available option is `"saturated solver`" which lead to solving a Darcy problem.

   * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".